Star-Spangled Banner Tartan—THE PAST

 My Inspiration

-The idea for a tartan to commemorate the Star-Spangled Banner took root in 2014 during the period when I was inspired to create the Declaration of Scottish Independence tartan — in the run up to the '2014 Scottish Independence Referendum'.
-That design honoured Scotland’s flags and its 1320 Declaration of Arbroath — a document of freedom that continues to echo across the centuries.
+The idea for a tartan to commemorate the Star-Spangled Banner took root in 2014 when I was inspired to create the Declaration of Scottish Independence tartan — in the run up to the 2014 Scottish Independence Referendum.
+That design would come to honor Scotland’s flags and its historic 1320 Declaration of Arbroath — a document of freedom that continues to echo across the centuries.

 It was at that point I began to imagine a tartan for the United States.
-A tartan that could honour the Stars and Stripes, carry the echoes of battle, and embody the ideals of liberty.
-The PAST Edition takes that vision and turns it into cloth: muted tones, softened colours, and a weave that feels as though it has aged along with the history it remembers.
+A tartan that could honor the Stars and Stripes, carry the echoes of battle, and embody the ideals of liberty.
+The PAST Edition takes that vision and turns it into a geometry of muted tones, softened colors, and a weave that feels as though it has aged along with the history it remembers.

 Threads of the Historic Banner